Geometry Definition

 <define>

-<constant name="SiVertexSensor_thickness" value="40*um"/>
+<constant name="SiVertexSensor_thickness" value="40*um" />

 </define>

 which can either use another parameter defined previously in the included files, or which can be defined in this file itself.
 A best practices is to define detailed parameters of each subsystem in the end point file, but to defer to the central definitions in the definitions.xml for quantities such as the overal size and location of the subsystem, or interfaces with other subsystems.
+Comments can also be left throughout the xml description to help document the values.

 The parameters are then used in the detector block to define the detector itself (much abridged):